 Jost Van Dyke is a tiny island of roughly 200 inhabitants and more bars than I could possibly name – Sedy’s One Love, Gertrude’s, Ivan’s, Foxy’s, Sydney’s, Abe’s, Foxy’s Taboo, Bee Line Beach Bar (Ok, this is on Little Jost).
 There are the bubbly pools, a “natural jaccuzi” that starts ripping when the winter swells fill in.
 There are also Sandy Spit and Sandy Cay, two uninhabited bits of sand in the middle of the ocean.

-Norman has two establishments – Pirate’s Bight and the Willy T. Pirate’s is a classy sit down establishment with a beautiful beach front.
-Willy T, well, isn’t.
-Willy T is most famous for having a 2nd deck that you can [fall off of].
+Norman has one establishment – Pirate’s Bight.
+Pirate’s is a classy sit down establishment with a beautiful beach front.
 Also on and near Norman are some killer snorkel sites, the most famous being the Caves and the Indians.

 Then there are the Baths and Virgin Gorda.
 Here is the deal with VG – it is a long way to go in a 26′ boat.
 You have to plan on over an hour to get down to Spanish-town, which is still the most sensible place to check in coming from Coral Bay, because you are adding an hour to you trip to go anywhere else.
 Spanish-town requires everyone comes off the boat and walks through Custom’s individually (West End and Jost you can stay on the boat until the officer’s say it is cool to roam).
 Virgin Gorda is just about due east from St John, which means you are beating your way into the waves to get there.
 In the winter, the Baths are overrun with tourists, so plan on about an hour for exploring and another hour for standing in line waiting to go up and down a staircase or to get a picture in the Grotto without 13 extremely pale photo bombers.
 Assume at least half of your day will be spent getting to and getting around the Baths.